-Gain and Retain Patients Without Poisoning People or the Planet
+Gain and Retain Clients Without Poisoning People or the Planet

-Things You Won’t Find in Factory 719 Beeswax SPF Lip Balm
+Things You Won’t Find in Factory 719 Premium Lip Balm

 Chemical Sunscreens

-Octinoxate and oxybenzone are the chemical sunscreens found in most lip balms and sunscreens.
-Theyre toxic for the people who wear them, and to make things worse, they wash off when worn into the water.
+Octinoxate, oxybenzone, avobenzone and similar chemicals are found in most spf lip balms and sunscreens.
+They’re toxic for the adults and children who use them, and to make things worse, they wash off when worn into the water, both saltwater and freshwater.
 It’s estimated that 14,000 tons of sunscreen make it into the water each year.

 Nut Oils (No nut allergens!)

-We dont use almond or kukui or macadamia or any other nut oils, as they can cause a rash on the face of a person with nut allergies, or worse.
-We also chose to not use shea butter, since thats also derived from a nut.
-In most cases, shea butter won’t trigger a reaction, but since cocoa butter is interchangeable and is an equally premium ingredient, we chose that instead.
+We don’t use sweet almond or macadamia or kukui or any other nut oils, as they can cause a rash (or worse!) on a person with nut allergies.
+We also chose to not use shea butter, since that’s also derived from a nut.
+In most cases, shea butter probably won’t trigger a reaction, but since cocoa butter is not a nut oil (it comes from a bean), we chose that instead.

 Vitamin E (Tocopherol)